fdsCG/playground-1p97hEhZ/statement.md

 - **19% write the expected code `return "Hello World".equals(str);`**

 What we learned here?
-- 1 programmer among 5 is not able to write a very simple line of Java code
+- 1 programmer among 5 is not able to write a very simple line of code in Java (useful information to stop the hiring process quickly)
-- 1 programmer among 5 is able to write the expected solution
+- 3 programner among 5 is able to write a very simple line of code
-- 3 programner among 5 is able to write a very simple line of Java code
+- 1 programmer among 5 is able to solve this simple problem the right way